Eddy265/SQL_PROJECTS/Data_Wrangling/README.md

 - `SQL_Script`: This directory includes SQL scripts used for data cleaning, transformation, normalization, and creating primary and foreign keys.

-- `Processed_data`: The cleaned and transformed data files are saved in this directory.
+- `Processed_Data`: The cleaned and transformed data files are saved in this directory.

 - `README.md`: The project documentation you're currently reading.